 Focus on moderate intensity exercise for longer periods of time such cycling and running and stay within the aerobic training zone where my heart rate is steady.

-And when it comes to resistance training, Sasha says that my body will respond better to lighter weights and more repetitions versus heavier weights and less repetitions.
+And when it comes to resistance training, Sasha says that my body will respond better to lighter weights and more repetitions versus heavier weights and fewer repetitions.